-Andrew E. Goldstein, is an authority in securities regulation and a specialist in hedge fund law, the Securities Exchange Commission and other regulatory enforcement matters.
-Mr. Goldstein has practiced securities law in the private and public sectors for more than 30 years having honed his proficiency as an SEC enforcement attorney while serving as an SEC official handling significant matters during the 1970's and 1980's.
+Andrew E. Goldstein is an authority in securities regulation and a specialist in hedge fund law, the Securities Exchange Commission and other regulatory enforcement matters.
+Mr. Goldstein has practiced securities law in the private and public sectors for more than 35 years having honed his proficiency as an SEC enforcement attorney while serving as an SEC official handling significant matters during the 1970's and 1980's.

 Before entering private practice, Mr. Goldstein was an attorney in the SEC's Division of Enforcement in a succession of positions with increasing responsibilities that culminated in his service as Associate Regional Administrator of the SEC's New York Regional Office.
 During that tenure, he had oversight of the enforcement program of the New York Regional Office.
 While at the SEC, Mr. Goldstein litigated the SEC's first enforcement matters involving repurchase agreements and stock loans, and initiated an SEC enforcement program in the "pink sheet" over-the-counter market.
 At the SEC, in private practice and public service, Mr. Goldstein has had continuous hands-on experience in the enforcement processes that extend to both the investigative and litigation phases of such matters.

-Mr. Goldstein is the Chairman of the Zoning Board of Appeals of the Village of East Hampton, NY on which he has served since 2000.
-He is a founding board member of the East Hampton Healthcare Foundation, on the board of environmental watchdog organization, The Group for the East End, and is Chairman of The East Hampton Village Preservation Society.
+Mr. Goldstein served as the Chairman of the Zoning Board of Appeals of the Village of East Hampton, New York from 2000 to 2013.
+He is a founding board member of the East Hampton Healthcare Foundation, on the board of environmental watchdog organization, The Group for the East End, and a Trustee of The East Hampton Village Preservation Society.

 Mr. Goldstein earned his law degree from Brooklyn Law School, where he was a member of the Law Review.
 He earned Bachelor and Master of Arts degrees in History from Adelphi University.